All-points bulletin: In the 21st century

-The modern, 21st Century technological evolution of the all-points bulletin is mainly only used in the world of policing.
-Police officers will use computers, both at the police-station and fitted in their vehicles, connected to a private police intranet, to access APBs.
+The modern technological evolution of the all-points bulletin is mainly only used in the world of policing.
+Police officers will use computers, both at the police station and fitted in their vehicles, connected to a private police intranet, to access APBs.
 Other forms of media that perform similar functions to APBs include smartphone apps and internet web pages.
-Besides in the field of policing, APBs are almost completely out of use in 21st century society.
-Due to the rapid evolution of the internet and other technology beginning in the early 2000s, the all-points Bulletin is becoming an increasingly less useful method of communicating messages, and less information is being published about it.
+Outside of the field of policing, APBs are almost completely out of use in 21st century society.
+Due to the rapid evolution of the internet and other technology beginning in the early 2000s, the all-points bulletin is becoming an increasingly less useful method of communicating messages, and less information is being published about it.

 Uses

 Policing

 In the field of policing, an all-points bulletin contains an important message about a suspect or item of interest, which officers may be in search for.
 They are primarily used for individuals who are classified as dangerous and for crimes of high priority.
-In these fields, the APB may also be known as a BOLO, for "be on (the) look-out".
+In these fields, the APB may also be known as a BOLO, for "be on (the) look-out", and ATL, for "Attempt to Locate".

 In the "event the radio is not a viable means for transmitting data (i.e., radio traffic is busy)", the police officer will use the digital all-points bulletin.
 The officer enters the same exact information into the mobile computer terminal.
 By doing this, they are able to make the message equivalent to a radio message, with the same codes.
 This allows the same automated information to be gathered by other police officers who are receiving the bulletin.

 Catching wanted fugitives

 In 1970, Farmville Police department in North Carolina, United States, reported about their implementation of the all-points bulletin (APB) system beginning in 1968.
 If a stolen car was reported, officers would send out a radio broadcast to all patrol cars and to various other stations within a certain radius.
 In relatively short time, the message can be relayed around the state.
 However, after the introduction of the bulletin, the similar function can be done, but faster.
 Police can send out an APB that will reach thirteen states, through the use of teletype.
 Officers also used the APB if they were required to notify individuals about the death of family members.

-In 1973, in Oglala, South Dakota, two FBI agents and a Native American Indian activist were killed.
-"Five months after a firelight at Oglala, an all-points bulletin was issued by the Portland FBI for a motorhome and a station wagon carrying federal fugitives".
+In 1973, in Oglala, South Dakota, two FBI agents and a Native American activist were killed.
+"Five months after a firefight at Oglala, an all-points bulletin was issued by the Portland FBI for a motorhome and a station wagon carrying federal fugitives".
 The bulletin cautioned, "Do not stop, but advise FBI."
 Soon after the bulletin was released, the vehicles were located, and the fugitives were arrested.